 Harry Cecil Woods was born in Brighton, England on 26th July 1886.
 His mother wasWilhelmina Sanders (named as next of kin on his Attestation Papers when he enlisted).
 She appears on the 1881 census on Ancestry.co.uk as Wilhelmina Tassell who was born in 1858 in Wye, Kent, England.
 She was a professional Governess living at Sextries Farm in Nackington, Kent.
 She was employed by Robert Collard a Farmer of 300 Acres employing 10 labourers and 1 boy.
 She was twenty three years of age and unmarried.

-The 1891 census on Ancestry.co.uk shows that Wilhelmina Woods age 29, born in 1862, who I believe to be Wilhelmina Tassell was living with her son Harry C. Woods in Clueslay Road, Battersea, Clapham London, her status is unclear but she appears to either be married or widowed.
-Her son Harry C. Woods was 4 years of age born in Brighton and there was also a servant living at the premises by the name of Kate Bouret age 17.
+The 1891 census lists a Wilhelmina Woods aged 29, who was born in 1862.
+I believe this to be Wilhelmina Tassell who was living with her son Harry C. Woods in Clueslay Road, Battersea, Clapham London.
+Her status is unclear but she appears to either be married or widowed.
+Her son Harry C. Woods was 4 years of age and had been born in Brighton.
+There was also a servant living at the premises by the name of Kate Bouret aged 17.

 Wilhelmina Tassell married Henry John Sanders in 1894.
-(England and Wales Civil Registration Marriage Index 1837-1915 on Ancestry.co.uk)
+(England and Wales Civil Registration Marriage Index 1837-1915 on Ancestry)

-The 1901 census on Ancestry.co.uk reveals that Wilhemina Sanders, age 40 born in Wye, Kent, was living at The Grange, Robertsbridge, Sussex with her husband Head of the family, Henry J. Sanders age 40 born in Essex, a Corn Merchant by trade and Cecil Woods age 14, born in Brighton, who is described as Ward in relation to the Head of the family.
-Also at this address is Dorothy Sanders, daughter age 3 born in Ilford, Essex and Susan Baseter, age 21 born in Lowerstoft, Suffolk a General Servant by trade.
+The 1901 census reveals that Wilhemina Sanders, aged 40 who was born in Wye, Kent, was living at The Grange, Robertsbridge, Sussex with her husband.
+Head of the family was Henry J. Sanders aged 40 who was born in Essex and was a Corn Merchant.
+Cecil Woods aged 14, was described as ‘Ward’ in relation to the Head of the family.
+Also at this address was Dorothy Sanders, daughter aged 3.
+She had been born in Ilford, Essex.
+Also listed was Susan Baseter, aged 21 born in Lowerstoft, Suffolk a General Servant.

-Canadian Passenger Lists, 1865-1935 on Ancestry.co.uk shows that the Sanders family emigrated to Canada on 9th October 1904 departing from Liverpool aboard the S.S.
+Canadian Passenger Lists, 1865-1935 on Ancestry shows that the Sanders family emigrated to Canada on 9th October 1904 departing from Liverpool aboard the S.S.
 Southwark bound for Montreal, Quebec.
 Their final destination was Winnipeg.
-Mr C. Woods is shown to be on the same passenger list, 18 years of age, his trade is noted as Farmer.
+Mr C. Woods was shown to be on the same passenger list, 18 years of age, his trade is noted as Farmer.